Oil Executives in Connecticut

 Edwin Holmer received a chemical engineering degree from Rensselaer Polytechnic Institute, Troy, New York, in 1942.
 He worked at Standard Oil Company of New Jersey (now ExxonMobil) and became president of the Exxon Chemical Corporation.
 In the 1980s he served as chairman of the Chemical Manufacturers Association, which became the American Chemistry Council in 2000.

 Rawleigh Warner Jr. graduated from Princeton and followed his father into the oil business.
 By the 1980s he helped make Mobil Oil Corporation the second-largest American company after Exxon (the companies merged in 1999).

 As Mobil chair and CEO from 1969 to 1986, Warner enhanced the company’s image by introducing “Masterpiece Theater” to public television in 1971.
-Sponsorship of the WGBH Boston program was a major public relations success.
+Sponsorship of the WGBH Boston program, encouraged by Mobil Vice President Herbert Schmertz, proved to be a major public relations success.

 Warner’s father had been chairman of Pure Oil Company, which began by marketed illuminating oil by tank wagons in the late 1890s in Philadelphia and New York — successfully competing with the Standard Oil monopoly.